kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 }
 ```

-### Initialize Kintone Native Tabs
+### Initialize Tabs for kintone native fields

-We use the Kintone native tab feature to display different record fields.
+We use the Tabs component feature to display different Kintone native fields depending on the tab.<br>
-We define three constants in the `initNativeKintoneTabs()` function, each representing a tab.
+When a tab is clicked, we show the corresponding Kintone native fields and hide the rest of the fields.<br>
-We use the `setFieldsShown()` function to hide and show the fields associated with the current tab and use the `addTabsChangeEventListener()` function to update the field.
+We use the `setFieldsShown()` function to hide and show the fields associated with the current tab and use the `addTabsChangeEventListener()` function to handle the click event and update the fields.<br>
+We also create the tabs using the `createTabs()` function , but this time we hide the tab-content border to make it more compatible with the Kintone native field.

 ```javascript
 function initNativeKintoneTabs() {